 Then there was one

-Enthusiasts read the specialist magazines New Zealand Pig Hunter and More-pork, which have photographs, stories, and classified pages which list missing dogs, dogs for sale, and dog trainers.
+Enthusiasts read the specialist magazine New Zealand Pig Hunter, which has photographs, stories, and classified pages listing missing dogs, dogs for sale, and dog trainers.